vsouza/spark-kinesis-redshift/README.md

 Yes, :cry: .
 The AWS SDK Kinesis module make checkpoints of your Kinesis tunnel, and store this on DynamoDB.
 You don't need to create tables or else, the SDK will create for you.

-*Remeber to configure your  throughput of DynamoDB correctly*
+*Remember to configure your throughput value in DynamoDB correctly*

 ## License